IU-PR/Capstone_project/content/docs/Groups/voyagio.md

 **User Interface**<br>
 Good design.
-But try to utilise colors into it.
-Blue is just burned out color.
+But try to utilize colors into it.
+Blue is just a burned out color.
-Try add g 2 colors one primary and one secondary that can go together very well.
+Try add 2 colors one primary and one secondary that can go together very well.
 Like indigo and yellow

 Also, when clicking on a card you should direct errs to details screen.
 But I didn’t see that you have one, do you?